hoho/conkitty-route/README.md

 });
 ```

-Here we have four nested frames.
+Here we have four nested Frames.

 ### Patterns concatenation

 URI patterns of nested Frames are concatenated.
 The example above will work
 for `/frame1`, `/frame1/frame2`, `/frame1/frame2/frame3` and
-`/frame1/frame2/frame4` in browser address string.
+`/frame1/frame2/frame4` in the browser address string.

 ### Frame settings